jamescherti/bash-stdops/README.md

 #### git-ourstheir

 This script extracts the 'ours' and 'theirs' versions of a file involved in a Git merge conflict.
 It is intended to facilitate manual conflict resolution by saving both conflicting versions under distinct filenames ("ours-<FILENAME>" and "theirs-<FILENAME>").
-This allows users to inspect and compare the conflicting changes independently of Git’s built-in merge tools.
+This allows users to inspect and compare the conflicting changes independently of Git's built-in merge tools.

 Usage:
 ```